bakerb15/MemN2N-babi-python/README.md

+##The oringal model was forked from: vinhkhuc/MemN2N-babi-python

+The original model was converted to python3 and ported to pytorch.
+Unable to obtain performance of original model.
+Something wrong with pytorch code

+Can train by calling:

+python3 demo_pytorch.qa_pytorch -train -d2 /home/bbaker/nlp-final-project/bAbI/data/dev

 ## End-To-End Memory Networks for Question Answering
 This is an implementation of MemN2N model in Python for the [bAbI question-answering tasks](http://fb.ai/babi) as shown in the Section 4 of the paper "[End-To-End Memory Networks](http://arxiv.org/abs/1503.08895)".
 It is based on